How to Start Journaling for Beginners

 Journaling is a Practice

-That means it’s something you should do on a regular basis in order to gain the most benefits.
+That means it’s something you should do regularly to gain the most benefits.
 There are no right or wrong ways to journal.
 What matters is that you get something from the exercise.

-There are tons of ways you can use a journal, depending upon your end goal.
-Journaling can help you to gain personal insight, figure out a problem, clarify your goals, increase your creativity, study The Word, and more.
-You can even purchase guided journals to help get you started!
+You can use a journal in many ways, depending on your end goal.
+Journaling can help you gain insight, figure out a problem, clarify your goals, increase creativity, study God’s Word, and more.

-For now, let’s not put too much thought into the end result.
+Let’s not put too much thought into the end result.
 What matters most is just getting started.
 Below are two ways to start journaling as a beginner.
 You can pick one, or even both, to start practicing on your own.
-These are both straightforward and simple.
+These are both straightforward and simple ways to get started!

 Plan Your Day